 The main conclusion is that the current diesel heavy-duty trucks are rather energy efficient (on average close to 46 % BTE on typical long-haul mission) and, independent of the fuel and combustion method, they have low regulated emissions.
 Furthermore, the HDV CO_2 regulations that focus on tailpipe emissions constitute a barrier for further development of alternative fueled trucks.
-This could result in a halt in development of clean and efficient engines for dedicated alternative fuels, resulting in a preference to use drop-in fuel in the legacy fleet and for electrification for new trucks entering the market.
-This type of legislation will have an impact on the possibility to use sustainable produced fuels in the future.
+This could result in a halt in development of clean and efficient engines for dedicated alternative fuels, resulting in a preference to use drop-in fuel in the legacy fleet and electrification for new trucks entering the market.
+This type of legislation will have an impact on the possibility of using sustainably produced fuels in the future.

-In terms of energy consumption, independent of fuel, the concepts based on compression ignition (diesel proves), including HPDI dual-fuel, deliver rather high efficiency.
+Energy consumption-wise, independent of fuel, the concepts based on compression ignition (diesel proves), including HPDI dual-fuel, deliver rather high efficiency.
 Spark-ignited methane engines, on an average, have close to 30% higher energy consumption compared to compression ignition engines of the same size and power.
 Considering CO2 emissions, HPDI dual-fuel delivers on average close to 20% lower CO2 emissions compared to diesel.
 Renewable diesel and ED95 reduce tailpipe CO2 emissions about 5% compared to fossil diesel.
 This stems from small differences in the fuel hydrogen/carbon ratio.
-Spark-ignition (SI) methane engines deliver tailpipe CO2 emissions equivalent to or slightly lower than those of diesel engines.
+Spark-ignition (SI) methane engines deliver tailpipe CO2 emissions equivalent or slightly lower to those of diesel engines.
 No high methane slip was observed for the methane-fueled trucks independent of the combustion method.
 Current Euro VI/US 2010 trucks have gaseous (for diesel, all emissions) regulated emissions below the legislative limit values, independent of the fuel.
-Regarding the SI methane truck not equipped with particulate filters, PN emissions can be substantially higher than in the diesel truck.
+Regarding the SI methane trucks which were not equipped with particulate filters, PN emissions can be substantially higher than in a diesel truck.

-Regarding energy consumption and efforts to reduce CO_2 emissions from trucking operations, the impacts of vehicle size and relative loading are often dismissed.
-The simulations carried out within Annex 57 demonstrated that increasing GVWR from some 60 up to 90 tons could reduce CO_2 emissions per ton-kilometer of cargo by up to 40%.
+Energy consumption-wise, and in efforts to reduce CO_2 emissions from trucking operations, the impacts of vehicle size and relative loading are often dismissed.
+The simulations carried out within Task 57 demonstrated that increasing gross vehicle weight rating (GVWR) from 60 to 90 tons could reduce CO_2 emissions per ton-kilometer of cargo by up to 40%.
 For example, currently Finland and Sweden are allowing heavy combinations: 76 tons in Finland and 74 tons in Sweden.

-In order to keep ICE vehicles running on renewable fuels on the road in the future, some adjustments to vehicle CO_2 regulations are needed, and as well as some mandates for renewable fuels.
+Also, some adjustments to vehicle CO_2 regulations and likely some mandates for renewable fuels are needed in order to keep ICE vehicles running on renewable fuels on the road in the future.
 Electrification is progressing rapidly, but heavy-duty long-haul trucks are not the optimum target for electrification.